 Sign language interpreters are available for students who are deaf to facilitate communication during appointments, strategy sessions, and in the classroom.
 Arrangements are also made to provide students who are hard of hearing with appropriate accommodations.

 Students who require extra time, quiet environment, or exams in alternate format may write exams on the 5th floor in the Testing Centre.
-Please book your exams with the Testing Centre early in the term.
+Book your exams with the Testing Centre early in the term.

 Materials for courses and exams can be prepared in alternate formats that include, digital audio, large print, and other alternate formats.